28-04-2022

 Step 5:

 A good tip for when you have finished with the mixer is to clean the paddle after each use by simply rotating it in a bucket of clean water.
-This will prevent any mixture drying hard to the paddle and damaging it.
+This will prevent any mixture from drying hard on the paddle and damaging it.

 Ready for more DIY inspiration?

-Thank you for reading the Speedy Services blog, we hope you found this How-To Use a Paddle Mixer Guide useful.
-For further inspiration and help for your DIY projects please visit our Skills and Projects page today.
+Thank you for reading the Speedy blog.
+We hope you found this How-To Use a Paddle Mixer Guide useful.
+For further inspiration and help with your DIY projects please visit our Skills and Projects page today.

 Speedy in your pocket